werktmp/taa-last-and-found/README.md

 - Docker setup for database
 - Database migration framework
 - Config for test/stg/pro
+- Better construction in the pdf parser and error handling
 - Use of Records
 - Good setup for SecurityConfig
 - More documentation